sbcshop/PICO-LORA-EXPANSION/README.md

 <img src="https://github.com/sbcshop/Raspberry-Pi-Pico-RFID-Expansion/blob/main/images/thonny-interpreter.PNG" />

-* Save this firmware.uf2 in the pico by draging this file to pico
+* Save this firmware.uf2 in the pico by dragging this file to pico
-* Now Create a file "Lcd1_14driver.py" as same content from PICO LORA Expansion's github repository in thonny ide, and save it in root location of first Raspberry Pi Pico with same name "Lcd1_14driver.py" (without quotes).
+* Now create a file "Lcd1_14driver.py" as the same content from PICO LORA Expansion's GitHub repository in thorny ide, and save it in the root location of the first Raspberry Pi Pico with same name "Lcd1_14driver.py" (without quotes).
-* we have two codes "tx_rx_lora1.py" and "tx_rx_lora2.py" both the codes are same, only change in "txdata", in one of the code "txdata = 123456" and in other code "txdata = abcdef",from this we can see the message send or receive clearly in both the pi lora hat.
+* we have two codes "tx_rx_lora1.py" and "tx_rx_lora2.py" both the codes are the same, only change in "txdata", in one of the codes "txdata = 123456" and in other code "txdata = abcdef", from this we can see the message send or receive clearly in both the pi lora hat.
 * Copy and Paste or Open the "tx_rx_lora1.py" code in thonny ide..
 * Click on green play button to run example of Pico LORA Expansion on Board 1, You can either save this file on root location of PICO or on your Computer drive.